Alphabet beats estimates thanks to COVID-19 advertising boom

 COVID-19 changes online patterns

-Sundar Pichai, CEO of Google and Alphabet, : “Over the last year, people have turned to Google Search and many online services to stay informed, connected and entertained.
+Sundar Pichai, CEO of Google and Alphabet, said: “Over the last year, people have turned to Google Search and many online services to stay informed, connected and entertained.
 We’ve continued our focus on delivering trusted services to help people around the world.
 Our Cloud services are helping businesses, big and small, accelerate their digital transformations."

 Advertising profits had a huge part to play in the results, with Google’s ad business accounting for 81% of revenue overall.
-In an earnings call, Chief Business Officer Philipp Schindler, : “We're pleased with the strong growth in Google Services revenues in the first quarter.
+In an earnings call, Chief Business Officer Philipp Schindler, said: “We're pleased with the strong growth in Google Services revenues in the first quarter.
 Year-on-year performance reflects elevated consumer online activity, broad-based strength in advertiser spend, and lapping of the initial impact of the pandemic on advertising revenues that began in March last year. [...]
 Over the last six months, people's shopping preferences have shifted constantly in response to changing conditions.
 It's not just online, it's not just offline, it's a mix.
 And that's our sweet spot with Search, Maps and YouTube.”

 The trillion dollar club